Pelvic Floor Therapy Dellwood, MO

 Regain your best you with Axes Physical Therapy

 Pelvic floor therapy in Dellwood, MO.
-Pelvic floor causes more than just physical discomfort; it can impact your self-esteem and independence.
-If pelvic floor dysfunction is preventing you from returning to a favorite activity, beginning parenthood, or just getting through a day with the same confidence and ease as before, pelvic floor physical therapy could be what you require to feel like your best you again.
+Pelvic floor dysfunction doesn’t just cause hurt; it can affect your sense of self and happiness.
+If pelvic floor dysfunction is keeping you from dominating on the grass, beginning parenthood, or just navigating a day with the same confidence and comfort as before, pelvic floor physical therapy may be what you require to feel like your best you again.
 With evidence-backed treatment plans, pelvic floor therapy in Dellwood, MO can help you achieve:

 • Improved bladder and bowel control